tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/常见问题/一般性问题_intl.md

 [//]: # (chinagitpath:XXXXX)

-### What features and services are provided by IoT Hub?
+### What features and services does IoT Hub offer?
-IoT Hub provides features such as device management, device shadow, message communication and Tencent Cloud product accessing.
-As a message channel, it can be flexibly accessed by devices.
-Plus, it connects a rich variety of Tencent Cloud components to create full-stack services for message acquisition, storage and computation.
+Functionalities IoT Hub offers include device management, device shadow, message communication, access to Tencent Cloud products.
+IoT Hub works as a message channel, offering flexible access approaches from devices.
+It also connects a chain of Tencent Cloud components to create full-stack services of message acquisition, storage and computation.

 ### What are the restrictions in IoT Hub?
 For restrictions on the use of IoT Hub, see the [product restrictions document](https://cloud.tencent.com/document/product/634/15241).